 Signed lower left: Alex.
 Cabanel

 This icon of 19th-century French academic painting is one of two known, signed, reduced replicas of the celebrated picture that Cabanel exhibited at the Paris Salon in 1863.
-The original version, now in the Musée d’Orsay, Paris, was purchased for the Imperial collection by Empress Eugénie, wife of Napoleon III.
+The original version—now in the Musée d’Orsay, Paris—was purchased for the Imperial collection by Empress Eugénie, wife of Napoleon III.
 Cabanel quickly sold the reproduction rights for his image to the art dealer and publisher Adolphe Goupil, who commissioned one of his in-house copyists, Adolphe Jourdan, to paint a reduced replica that would serve as a model for the production of an engraving.
-That reduced replica—the present picture—became the most famous version of the original painting, frequently mentioned and reproduced in 19th-century books and journals, and always attributed to Cabanel himself.
+That reduced replica—the version in the Dahesh Museum Collection—became the most famous version of the original painting, frequently mentioned and reproduced in 19th-century books and journals, and always attributed to Cabanel himself.

-American dealer and auctioneer Henry W. Derby purchased the picture, and he sold it in turn to the wealthy Philadelphia collector Henry C. Gibson.
-It remained in Gibson’s collection until it entered the Pennsylvania Academy of the Fine Arts in 1896, as part of Gibson’s bequest to that Philadelphia institution.
-A second replica of the picture, dated to 1874 and formerly owned by New York collector John Wolfe, hangs in the Metropolitan Museum of Art.
+American dealer and auctioneer Henry W. Derby purchased the picture, in turn selling it to the wealthy Philadelphia collector Henry C. Gibson.
+It remained in Gibson’s collection until it entered the Pennsylvania Academy of the Fine Arts in 1896, as part of Gibson’s bequest to that institution.
+A second replica of the picture, dated to 1874 and formerly owned by New York collector John Wolfe, now belongs in the collection of the Metropolitan Museum of Art.